Devtr0n/TwitterAnalytics/README.md

 npm start
 ```

-- Verify the deployment by navigating to your server address in your preferred browser.
+- Verify the UI deployment by navigating to the localhost address in your preferred browser.
+You should now see the UI/webpage load after going to the address:

 ```sh
 https://localhost:44464/
 ```
-- Once the node server processes the "start" command, it will launch a new browser and you should see the UI load

 - The UI has 4 navigation menu has options
     - Home - a brief description of the website, technology stack and contact information
      ![Homepage](https://i.ibb.co/NrYjybj/UI-website-homepage-index.png)